Monday, June 4, 2018

 Matthew 5:43-38, 18:1-5 and Hosea 1:21-23: Lessons from Star Wars.

-Presented to Warehouse 614, 03 June 2018 by Captain Michael Ramsay
+Presented to Warehouse 614, 03 June 2018 and Alberni Valley Ministries, 05 May 2024, by Captain (Major) Michael Ramsay

 Last Sunday after church my daughters and I went to see SOLO.
 Has everyone who wants to see that movie seen it yet?
 If you haven’t I may need to remember to give you a couple of spoiler alerts in the sermon here.